 However, we have experienced a different style of Japanese dining in our favourite café in the town, El Palau.
 Once the holiday season is over, the friendly owner Nofre and his small team offer a Temaki Sushi Sashimi experience each Friday night.
 We intended to try one last winter but we didn’t get around to it.
 We finally made it there last Friday evening, when my brother – who had several authentic culinary experiences during a visit to Japan – was staying with us for a short holiday.

 The ambience is relaxed and Nofre told us that we would be eating in the way a Japanese family eats at home, rather than in a restaurant.
 He wanted us to feel as though we were dining in his home.
-Thankfully we didn’t have to sit on the floor – as my brother had done dining in Japan.
+Thankfully we didn’t have to sit on the floor – as my brother had done when dining on a visit to Japan.

 Nofre is fortunate in having a Japanese friend, a young woman who taught him some of the things she learned in the kitchen of her grandmother and about traditional authentic Japanese cuisine.
 He was clearly a good pupil.
 He explained that the dinner comprised three ‘acts’, the first of which consisted of some delicious morsels to be shared between the three of us, using the chopsticks provided.
 Sharing a number of dishes – to try several different things – has become one of my favourite ways to eat, so this suited me perfectly.